Alcatraz234156/PulseTrust_/README.md

 The deterministic trust engine remains operational independently of the AI reasoning layer.

-Gemini is used to interpret and explain evidence, not to directly calculate the core trust score.
+Gemini is used to **interpret and explain evidence**, not to directly calculate the core trust score.

+---

 ## Hardware & Sensors